CCDirectLink/CC-ItemSpawner/README.md

 ## Building the Sources

-To build the source code, simply use `tsc` within the `itemSpawner` folder to compile the code.
+To build the source code, simply use `npm install` followed by `tsc` within the `itemSpawner` folder to compile the code.
 This will generate files in the `dist` folder that the mod depends on.
 All other files are ready as-is.